Renjith-nemesis/JavaSpringBootTemplate/README.md

 # JavaSpringBootTemplate
-Basic Java Spring Boot template
+Basic Java Spring Boot template for Maven and Gradle